gerrie-myburgh/source-scanner/README.md

  *  Application extension  : The type of extension the source files have, e.g. for java, .java and so on.
  *  SleepLength : The duration between scanning the source files in milliseconds.
  *  Group by size : When the source files are scanned then this is done in batches.
 Group by size is the batch size.
- *  Markers path : Path and name of the marker table note.